Live Laugh Love (Earl Sweatshirt album): Release and promotion

 Live Laugh Love was announced at a listening party on August 15, 2025.
 The event, which Sweatshirt did not himself attend, included live performances from an Earl Sweatshirt imposter and a DJ set by Black Noise that included songs from the album.
 The album released on all platforms one week later.

 A music video for "Crisco" was released on August 28, 2025.
 A music video for "Exhaust" was released on September 4, 2025.
 A music video for "Well Done!" was released on September 18, 2025.

 Critical reception

 According to the review aggregator Metacritic, Live Laugh Love received "universal acclaim" based on a weighted average score of 84 out of 100 from ten critic scores.
 Clash called the album "impeccably detailed..
 Live Laugh Live' is a rap Escher diagram, a Greek maze with MC as Minotaur; it extends Earl’s world, and invites you forward with every step".

+In his review for Exclaim!, Wesley McLean referred to the album as "an undeniable odyssey of personal growth, so incredibly layered and deliberate that not a second feels wasted'" adding that the record is "oozing catharsis, sonically consuming and lyrically poignant".
 The Guardian said "the disorientating shifts and non-sequiturs feel like observing a dream someone else is having".